 First, Rule Out Severe Health Conditions or Medication Side Effects

 If an older adult suddenly loses their appetite, talking with their doctor is essential.
-A check-up might be needed to rule out severe health conditions or medication side effects.
+A check-up may be necessary to rule out severe health conditions or potential medication side effects.

 Some serious illnesses cause changes to taste and appetite, including: